Chebera Churchura National Park: Mammals

-The park is home to 37 species of large mammals and 237 species of birds.
-The park protects the herds of African Elephants that are abundantly rare within the protected forest areas and open grasslands.
-Mammals that are also found in Chebera Churchura national park include Lions, Leopards, Servals, Greater kudus, colobus monkeys, Vervet monkeys, hippos, Defassa waterbucks, warthogs, and Cape buffalos.
+The park is home to 37 species of large mammals.
+It provides home to wild African elephants that are commonly rare within the protected forest areas and open grasslands, by which the park harbors over 500 individuals moving in different herds.
+Mammals that are also found in Chebera Churchura national park include lions, leopards, servals, greater kudus, colobus monkeys, vervet monkeys, hippos, defassa waterbucks, warthogs, and Cape buffalos.